Combining the Silhouette and Skeleton Data for Gait Recognition: Introduction

-Motivated by the above analysis, we propose a novel two-branch neural network for gait recognition task to realize the reciprocity of appearance-based methods and model-based methods, which can significantly promote the enhancement of recognition accuracy.
-The appearance-based branch leverages stacked CNN to extract discriminative representations from a sequence of gait silhouettes.
-Besides, the model-based branch deploys multi streams, namely Joint-stream, Bone-stream and Motion-stream, to learn multi-order robust and compact representations from human skeleton data with GCN blocks.
-In the GCN branch, we further design two modifications for modeling the skeleton feature for gait recognition.
-First, to address the distant-joint connection problem as discussed above, we present a fully-connected graph structure without the natural connections between human joints, to adaptively integrate the multi-scale graph convolutions instead of the redundant adjacency matrixes for the distant joints.
-Second, an attention module named STC-Att is introduced to dynamically adjust the weight of convolution kernel on the spatial, the temporal and the channel dimensions.
-Extensive experiments indicate that the proposed model outperforms all state-of-the-art methods on the popular CASIA-B dataset.
-The main contributions of the proposed method are summarized as follows:
+Motivated by the above analysis, we propose a simple yet effective two-branch network for gait recognition task to realize the reciprocity of appearance- and model-based methods, which can significantly promote the enhancement of recognition accuracy.
+Specifically, the appearance-based branch leverages stacked CNNs to extract discriminative representations from a sequence of gait silhouettes.
+The model-based branch deploys GCNs to learn multi-order robust and compact representations from human skeleton data.

-\begin{enumerate}[1.] \item We propose a novel two-branch framework for gait recognition task, which combines appearance-based features and model-based features to obtain their complementary advantages.
-To the best of our knowledge, this is the first work to integrate the appearance- and model-based features for gait recognition.